Narratives of Mobility in Contemporary Hindi Literature

 Scope and syllabus

-The course will consist of seminars during which we will analyse and discuss sample texts in Hindi (stories or chapters from novels), in the light of secondary literature on social transformation.
+This module will consist of classes during which we will analyse and discuss sample texts in Hindi (stories or chapters from novels), in the light of secondary literature on social transformation.
 Genres discussed will include regionalist writing, popular fiction, women’s writing and Dalit autobiographies.

 - Narratives of mobility in contemporary Hindi coursepack (available from the SOAS bookshop)